Pokemon Rulesheet

 Two skill shots are available:

 • Plunge at full strength and hit whatever lane is flashing to increase the bonus multiplier.
+Starts at 500k

 Main Modes:

-Welcome to the world of Pokemon!
-Pokemon are creatures of many different shapes and sizes that wage battles either with other wild Pokemon, or against those of other Trainers once they have been caught and have the trust of the Trainer responsible.
-The player enters this new world with Pikachu and the three starters from the Kanto region, but can catch other Pokemon and add them to their team by finding them in the wild.
-Help the four Pokemon uncover their true potential and fight against rivals for a chance to win an arena battle!
+Welcome to the world of Pokémon!
+Pokémon are creatures of many different shapes and sizes that wage battles either with other wild Pokémon, or against those of other Trainers once they have been caught and have the trust of the Trainer responsible.
+The player enters this new world with Pikachu and the three starters from the Kanto region, but can catch other Pokémon and add them to their team by finding them in the wild.
+Help the four Pokémon uncover their true potential and fight against rivals for a chance to win an arena battle!

-The two main mode types on Pokemon are story modes and battle modes.
+The two main mode types on Pokémon are story modes and battle modes.
 Story modes can be played at any time but battle modes must be qualified beforehand and can only start by hitting the right scoop.

 The ramps and orbits correspond to, from left to right, Bulbasaur, Squirtle, Pikachu, and Charmander.
 Hitting any of those shots three times during single-ball play will start a story mode based on that character.
-Boost story modes by completing the training targets - each color boosts a different Pokemon’s mode.
+Boost story modes by completing the training targets - each color boosts a different Pokémon’s mode.

 • Bulbasaur: